Fluid-Dynamics-Of-Energy-Systems-Team/interactive-IB-NS-code/README.md

 Required libraries:

-1.) openMP
+1.) openMP (if homebrew installed on MAC OS, simply use: brew install clang-omp)

 2.)
-FFTW (use ./configure --enable-float --enable-threads)
+FFTW, http://www.fftw.org/download.html (use: ./configure --enable-float --enable-threads)

 3.)
-OpenGL utility toolkit (glut).
-If homebrew installed on MAC OS, simply use: "brew install freeglut"
+OpenGL utility toolkit (glut) (use: brew install freeglut)

 Adapt locations of libs in the Makefile (for OSX) and make the code.